 The designs focus on a broad range of climate change themes including green and blue infrastructure, animal habitat, energy, and emissions.
 The course encourages players to explore their own role in understanding and solving our climate crisis.

-All profits will be donated to local organizations addressing climate change in NYC.
+A portion of proceeds will be donated to local organizations addressing climate change in NYC.

 Some environmental efforts made while building Putting Green included:

 - The entry globe was made from recycled plastic bottle caps and scraps of left-over turf.

 - Decking wood and planters have been re-purposed from the original planks of the Domino Sugar factory.

 - All curbing around the holes is made of 100% recycled tires.

 - The course’s turf was created with sustainably sourced and biobased materials from SYNlawn.

 - All plants in and around the course are native species.

 - The brick used for Hole #1 was salvaged from the Domino Sugar factory.